 - Switch to a dark light setting in the aquarium,

-- Copper medication can be used on prescription,
+- You can use Copper medication on prescription,

 - When symptoms are cured, perform 70-90% water changes.